Mu-L/Blender_math_anim/docs/usage_drawing.md

 # Free Drawing

-1. Add → Math Anim → **Drawing**
+1. Add/Select drawing holding object and layers → **Drawing**
-2. Use mouse or tablet to draw paths.
+2. Use mouse or tablet to draw or write stuffs.
 3. Supports:
-   - Stroke width
-   - Color
-   - Duration
-4. Convert drawing to mesh for animation.
+   - All native grease pencil tools and settings
+   - Can also manually adjust some controls
+   - Grease pencil effect modifiers

 ## Writing Animation
-Drawing objects support writing reveal animation.
+- Preset animations can easily apply to Drawing layers.
+- Morph between and across drawings and other types